nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. To simulate a corrupted file, locate the addressbok.json or weddingbook.json file in the data folder.

-   3. Delete a random line in the .json file, and relaunch KnottyPlanner.
+   3. Delete a random line in the .json file, and relaunch KnottyPlanners.
-        Expected: KnottyPlanner will launch with all previous data wiped and cleared.
+        Expected: KnottyPlanners will launch with all previous data wiped and cleared.